 Frequently Asked Questions

-If you ever travel to Rajasthan, don’t forget to stock on these dried Ker Berries and Sangri Beans.
+If you ever travel to Rajasthan, don’t forget to stock on these dried Ker berries and Sangri beans.
 These are easily available at any local grocery store in Rajasthan.

-If you are not In Rajasthan, you can find them in Rajasthani stores in your city or you can even try at the local stores nearby.
+If you are not In Rajasthan, you can find them in Rajasthani stores in your city or you can even try them at the nearby Indian grocery stores.

 You can always order them online too.
 There are many online grocery portals that sell dried Ker Berries and Sangri Beans including Amazon.

 To make it vegan, You can skip adding yogurt to this sabzi.
 Just follow the same steps and avoid adding yogurt.
 You can add some grated tomatoes to replace it.

 To make it with buttermilk, Ker and Sangri are soaked in buttermilk for 4 to 5 hours or overnight.
 Once done, they are washed under running water and then cooked with yogurt and spices.
 They soak up the buttermilk while soaking and taste delicious.